Account Manager Sales Salary

 Popular Skills for Account Manager Sales

-Survey respondents exploit a significant toolbox of skills in their work.
-Most notably, facility with Technical Sales, Strategic Sales, and Business Development are correlated to pay that is significantly above average, leading to increases of 31 percent, 22 percent, and 12 percent, respectively.
-Skills that seem to negatively impact pay include Microsoft Excel, Microsoft Office, and Inside Sales.
-For most people, competency in Account Management indicates knowledge of Customer Relations, Business Development, and Customer Relationship Management (CRM).
+Survey takers working as Sales Account Managers report using a large range of professional skills.
+Most notably, facility with Technical Sales, Strategic Sales, and Business Development are correlated to pay that is significantly above average, leading to increases of 29 percent, 20 percent, and 13 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Inside Sales, Customer Service, and Microsoft Office.
+Most people familiar with Account Management also know Customer Relations, Business Development, and Customer Relationship Management (CRM).

 Pay by Experience Level for Account Manager Sales